hrbrmstr/sergeant/README.md

 <img src="sergeant.png" width="33" align="left" style="padding-right:20px"/>

-`sergeant` : Tools to Transform and Query Data with the 'Apache Drill' 'REST API', JDBC Interface, Plus 'dplyr' and 'DBI' Interfaces
+`sergeant` : Tools to Transform and Query Data with 'Apache' 'Drill'

 Drill + `sergeant` is (IMO) a nice alternative to Spark + `sparklyr` if you don't need the ML components of Spark (i.e. just need to query "big data" sources, need to interface with parquet, need to combine disparate data source types — json, csv, parquet, rdbms - for aggregation, etc).
 Drill also has support for spatial queries.

-I find writing SQL queries to parquet files with Drill on a local 64GB Linux workstation to be more performant than doing the data ingestion work with R (for large or disperate data sets).
+I find writing SQL queries to parquet files with Drill on a local linux or macOS workstation to be more performant than doing the data ingestion work with R (for large or disperate data sets).
 I also work with many tiny JSON files on a daily basis and Drill makes it much easier to do so.
 YMMV.

 You can download Drill from <https://drill.apache.org/download/> (use "Direct File Download").
 I use `/usr/local/drill` as the install directory. `drill-embedded` is a super-easy way to get started playing with Drill on a single workstation and most of my workflows can get by using Drill this way.
 If there is sufficient desire for an automated downloader and a way to start the `drill-embedded` server from within R, please file an issue.